vanillaSky00/NCKU2025-Parallel-Programming-in-C-for-Multiprocessor/hw3/pA/README.md

 ## Overall
-Use MPI to parallelize the forward elimination phase of Gaussian elimination, since this stage allows independent row updates that can be distributed across multiple processes.
+Use MPI to parallelize the forward elimination phase of Gaussian elimination, since this stage allows independent row updates that can be distributed across multiple processes.<br>
-In MPI, each process is an independent program instance with its own memory space — there is no shared memory.
-Therefore, all data exchange must occur through explicit message passing rather than direct access.

 This implementation focuses on designing an efficient communication pattern to coordinate these distributed computations.

 ## Common pitfall
+In MPI, each process is an independent program instance with its own memory space — there is no shared memory.<br>
+Therefore, all data exchange must occur through explicit message passing rather than direct access.<br>

 ### Directly swap the pointer